wangziqi2013/wangziqi2013.github.io/_posts/2018-06-27-Serializable-Isolation-for-Snapshot-Databases.markdown

 where two transactions write non-overlapping data items in each other's read set.
 In this scenario, no write-write conflict is detected, but the execution is non-serializable, because both transactions are logically before each other via a write after read (WAR) dependency.

+This paper presents a concrete implementation of Serializable Snapshot Isolation (SSI) in Oracle Berkeley DB, a key-value relation database engine running MVCC.
+The concept of SSI is proposed in an earlier paper, which shows and proves the observation that certain "dangerous structure" in the dependency graph of SI may lead to non-serializable execution.
+The observation is based on the mechanism of reads and writes in MVCC.
+We present the proof as follows.
+In MVCC,